Why We Are In A Golden Age For Appreciating Superlative Hand-Finishing In Wristwatches

 by Ian Skellern

 Looking at the entries in the 2015 Grand Prix d’Horlogerie de Genève, many of which had watch names seemingly longer than a feature article, I didn’t feel pressured to cut the title of this article short.
 But it really should have read: “Why we are in a golden age of appreciating fine hand-finishing.
-And why that will change relatively soon.”
+And why that might change relatively soon.”

 I deliberately wrote “Why We Are In A Golden Age For Appreciating Superlative Hand-Finishing . . . ” because, the fact is that if many people do not appreciate superlative hand-finishing, then fewer will pay for superlative hand-finishing, so there is likely to be less superlative hand-finishing on offer.